 Buses leave roughly every hour from Medellin’s North Bus Terminal, and the trip to Guatape takes about two hours.

-If you’re visiting Guatape at the end of your trip to Colombia like we were, note that Guatape is about the same distance from Medellin’s airport as Medellin itself is–so don’t worry about getting back to Medellin before going home!
+If, like us, you’re visiting Guatape at the end of your trip to Colombia, note that Guatape is about the same distance from Medellin’s airport as Medellin itself is.
+In other words, don’t worry about getting back to Medellin before going home!

-We headed to the airport directly from Guatape via transport booked with Colombia Getaway, which saved us the trip back to Medellin that we originally thought we would have to make.
+We headed to the airport directly from Guatape via transport booked with Lake View Hostel, which saved us the trip back to Medellin that we originally thought we would have to make.

 The tuk-tuks gather right on the lakeshore and are easy to find.